Ronkiro/Ronkiro/README.md

 I'm currently working at [Globo](https://redeglobo.globo.com/) as a `Software Engineer`.
 But i also do works on open-source, either by just replying the community, helping with it's organization or by really coding in practice.

-My current focus on learning is DevOps and cloud environments, but i'm always looking into improving myself on what i already know.
+My current focus on learning is Machine Learning and AI, but i'm always looking into improving myself on what i already know.

 You can feel free to contact me at any of the channels provided above, even if just to meet me. 😂